 The dedication process represents an acceptable method of achieving compliance with Appendix B to 10 CFR Part 50.
 In this context, reasonable assurance consists of the licensee controlling or verifying the activities affecting the item's quality to an extent consistent with the item's importance to safety or ensuring that these activities are adequately controlled by the supplier.

-For more complex items, dialogue with the original equipment manufacturer may be necessary to identify the design and functional parameters of specific piece parts.
+For more complex items, additional analysis and when possible, dialogue with the original equipment manufacturer may be necessary to identify the design and functional parameters of specific piece parts.
 Once the dedication process is completed, the quality assurance and/or other measures applied to those aspects of the item that directly affect its safety function should result in the same level of performance as for a like item manufactured or purchased under a quality assurance program of Appendix B to 10 CFR Part 50.

 Engineering Judgment